Opponents warn of catastrophic safety risk

 Protestors have organized against the project in other states, as well.
 In West Roxbury, Massachusetts, they have pushed for a pipeline spur to be rerouted because it passes near residential areas and an active quarry where dynamite is used.
 In June, Karenna Gore, the daughter of former Vice President Al Gore, was one of 23 people arrested at a protest there.

-A group of elected officials from Boston, including the mayor, have also fought the project in federal court but lost an important decision in September over FERC’s power under a 1938 act to seize property under eminent domain for interstate projects it has approved.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+A group of elected officials from Boston, including the mayor, have also fought the project in federal court but lost an important decision in September over FERC’s power under a 1938 act to seize property under eminent domain for interstate projects it has approved.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.